Brother Cane (album)

 Brother Cane is the debut studio album by American rock band Brother Cane.
 The album was released on May 10, 1993, through Virgin Records.
 This is the only release by the band with bassist Glenn Maxey; guitarist Roman Glick would switch to bass for Seeds and Wishpool.

+The album's lead single, Got No Shame, reached #2 on the Mainstream Rock chart.
+This was followed by That Don't Satisfy Me peaking at #6.
+The album's third and final single, "Hard Act to Follow", reached #12.

 Brother Cane peaked at #14 on the Billboard Heatseekers chart.

+While touring in support of this album, the band opened for major headlines such as Aerosmith, Robert Plant and Lynyrd Skynyrd.
+Playing to arenas and amphitheaters filled with thousands of people each night helped establish a large fanbase.

 In 2010, Damon Johnson recorded his own version of "Hard Act to Follow" for his album Release.

+In 2023, the band released a 30th Anniversary edition of the debut album which included two bonus tracks, Cold Heart and Rattle My Bones.